Greater Antilles: Geography

 The Greater Antilles comprises four major islands and numerous smaller ones.
 The island of Cuba is the largest island in the Greater Antilles, in Latin America, and in the Caribbean.
 It is followed by Hispaniola.
 Geologically, the Virgin Islands are also part of the Greater Antilles, though politically they are considered part of the Lesser Antilles.
 With an area of 207411 km2, not counting the Virgin Islands, the Greater Antilles constitute nearly 90% of the land mass of the entire West Indies, as well as over 90% of its population.

 The remainder of the land belongs to the archipelago of the Lesser Antilles, which is a chain of islands to the east, running north–south and encompassing the eastern edge of the Caribbean Sea where it meets the Atlantic Ocean, as well as to the south, running east–west off the northern coast of South America.

 The Lucayan Archipelago is not considered part of the Antilles archipelagos but rather of the North Atlantic.

+The islands exist because of the relative motion of the Caribbean Plate and surrounding plates.
+Obduction has scraped accumulated rock onto the North American plate, islands and intrusions have been formed by volcanism, and the local crust has become deformed in other ways.

 Demographics

 The Greater Antilles is considered part of Latin America.
-With a population of 38 million, it makes up 6% of Latin America's total population.
+With a population of 38 million, it makes up 6% of Latin America's population.
 The capital of the Dominican Republic, Santo Domingo, with a population of over 2 million, is the largest city in the Greater Antilles.
-Other large cities include Havana, Port-au-Prince, and San Juan.
-The quality of life within the Greater Antilles is similar among Cuba, the Dominican Republic and Jamaica, whose Human Development Index categorizes them as "high human development".
-Cuba, the independent nation with the highest HDI, nevertheless ranks below Puerto Rico and the Cayman Islands, both of which are categorized as "very high".
-Haiti is an exception, having the lowest Human Development Index in the Greater Antilles and in all of the Americas at 0.498, which categorizes it as having "Low human development".
+Other large cities include Havana, Port-au-Prince, Kingston and San Juan.

+In 2018, the quality of life was similar in Cuba, the Dominican Republic and Jamaica, whose Human Development Index categorized them as "high human development".
+Cuba, the independent nation with the highest HDI, ranked below Puerto Rico and the Cayman Islands, both of which are categorized as "very high".
+Haiti had the lowest Human Development Index in the Greater Antilles and in all of the Americas at 0.498, which categorizes it as having "Low human development".